sygmaprotocol/sygma-ui/README.md

 `Eve` is the bridge admin.
 She holds 10 `erc20` tokens on her side. `Alice` has native tokens that you can transfer using metamask to your personal account.
 It is recommended that you don't use relayers accounts to test transfers in your local setup.
-For this you can use [sygma-core-example](https://github.com/ChainSafe/sygma-core-example) to build the binary and have access to the cli to perform some task.
+For this you can use [sygma-core-example](https://github.com/sygmaprotocol/sygma-relayer/tree/main/example) to build the binary and have access to the cli to perform some task.

-### Minting some tokens.
+### Minting some tokens

 Now we are ready to mint some tokens.
 Eve has 10 TST tokens already minted, but we can mint more.